m-YoC/mdtk/README.md

 ### * Sub Taskfile
-You can load sub taskfile in the following code block.
+You can read sub taskfile in the following code block.
-There must be no duplicate group/task combinations throughout all loaded files.
+There must be no duplicate group/task combinations throughout all read files.

 ~~~markdown
 ```taskfile